-Flight Sergeant John Robert Lucas served in the Royal Canadian Air Force during the Second World War.
+Flight Sergeant John Robert Lucas (R/78281) served in the Royal Canadian Air Force during the Second World War.
 He was the son of John Lucas and Caroline Lucas of Toronto, Ontario, Canada.

 John died in a flying accident on 18th February 1942 aged 24 years old.
 He was the pilot of Boulton Paul Defiant T3914 with RAF 153 Squadron.
 Flight Sergeant Cecil Thomas Deane died in the same incident.